SUNNY11286/brain-tumor-segmentation/README.md

-# 3D Medical Image Segmentation
+# 3D Brain Tumour Segmentation

 It is federated framework for the segmentation task, which uses novel loss and aggregation strategies.